2022 CAFA U-19 Futsal Championship

-The 2022 CAFA U-19 Futsal Championship was the first edition of the CAFA U-19 Futsal Championship, the international youth futsal championship organised by CAFA for the men's under-19 national teams of Central Asia.
-The tournament was held at the Gazprom Arena in Bishkek, Kyrgyzstan between 12–19 February 2022.
+The 2022 CAFA U-19 Futsal Championship was the inaugural edition of the CAFA U-19 Futsal Championship, the international youth futsal championship organised by CAFA for the men's under-19 national teams of Central Asia.
+The tournament was hosted at the Gazprom Arena in Bishkek, Kyrgyzstan from 12 to 19 February 2022.

-Iran won the title to become the first CAFA U-19 Futsal Championship champions.
-Host Kyrgyz Republic finished third after achieving 6 points after winning two matches against the teams of Uzbekistan and Tajikistan.
+Iran won the title unbeaten, becoming the first champions of the CAFA U-19 Futsal Championship.
+Host Kyrgyz Republic finished in third place after securing two wins out of four matches they played.